isomerpages/mlaw-lsb/notice-and-announcements/notice/_posts/2013-10-29-lsb-notice-preparatory-Course-for-cadastral-law-subject.md

 Land Surveyors Board (LSB) holds examinations to allow suitably qualified candidates to be registered under section 12(1)(a) of the Land Surveyors Act.

-<ol><li>1.
-The prescribed examinations consist of the following subjects:<br>
+<ol><li>The prescribed examinations consist of the following subjects:<br>
 (i) The written examination in the subject Cadastral Law; and<br>
 (ii) The oral and practical examinations in the following subjects:<br>
   (a) Land Lot Survey; and<br>
   (b) Strata Survey.</li>

-<li>2.
-To assist candidates prepare for the Cadastral Law subject, LSB is collaborating with the BCA Academy to offer the Principles of Land Administration as an optional part-time Certificate of Attendance (COA) individual refresher course under the GT418 Diploma in Geo-Spatial Information and Technology course as non-graduating students.<br></li>
+<li>To assist candidates prepare for the Cadastral Law subject, LSB is collaborating with the BCA Academy to offer the Principles of Land Administration as an optional part-time Certificate of Attendance (COA) individual refresher course under the GT418 Diploma in Geo-Spatial Information and Technology course as non-graduating students.<br></li>

-<li>3. <u>Course Details</u>
+<li><u>Course Details</u>

 <table>
   <tr>